-We have a city full of dedicated, talented chefs and bartenders who deserve your patronage a lot more than a 3-day Instagram pander.
+We have a city full of dedicated, talented chefs and bartenders who deserve your patronage a lot more than a three-day Instagram pander.

 But I do love Lego.
 I still have my original space Lego in my basement for my nephew and I've been to Legoland north of San Diego.
 Twice.
 So please know I have nothing against these beautiful, pricey little pieces of Danish imagination.

-But when I heard that we were getting blessed by a Brick Bar (they don’t use the L word in any of their promotion, so I assume there’s no connection to the Nordic toy geniuses) my first thought wasn’t, “Great, now I can get liquored-up and relieve my youth at the same time,” because I can do that by watching Rocky IV with a bottle of Laphroaig in the comfort of my own living room.
-My first thought was, “Why?”
+But when I heard that we were getting blessed by a Brick Bar (they don't use the L word in any of their promotion, so I assume there's no connection to the Nordic toy geniuses) this July, my first thought wasn't "Great, now I can get liquored up and relive my youth at the same time"—mostly because I can do that by watching Rocky IV with a bottle of Laphroaig in the comfort of my own living room, My first thought was "Why?"

-Why would someone pay a $30+ cover charge for the privilege of then having to pay additional money to buy food and drinks during your allotted 90-minute access.
-Is it because they’ve hired one of our city’s amazing bartenders to craft some truly memorable cocktails?
-Er, no. Or one of our hard working chefs to create some magic in the kitchen?
-Uhm, not exactly.
-Is it because it’s in a spectacular location?
-Well, depends how much you love the Anza Club off Broadway.
+Why would someone pay a $15-plus cover charge for the privilege of then having to pay additional money to buy food and drinks during your allotted 90-minute access?
+Is it because they've hired one of our city's amazing bartenders to craft some truly memorable cocktails?
+Er, no. Or have they hired one of Vancouver's hardworking chefs to create some magic in the kitchen?
+Um, not exactly.
+Is it because the pop-up is in a spectacular location?
+Well, it depends how much you love the Anza Club off Broadway.

-Now if you’re someone whose feed is that important, then fill your boots.
-But I ask you one thing—just own it.
+Now if you're someone whose feed is that important, then fill your boots.
+But I ask you one thing: just own it.
 Proudly say that you choose restaurants and bars based on their ability to provoke envy from your followers with contrived set-ups.
-Not my thing, but, you know, remember that Hives anecdote.
+This isn't my thing but, you know, remember that Hives anecdote.